victorrentea/java-latest/readme.md

 - Virtual threads (Project Loom) [21]

-The features above are supported since Java LTS version [ver]
+The features above are supported since Java LTS version [ver].
-- Java [17] was released in Sep 2021 and is now production ready.
+Java [17] was released in Sep 2021 and is now production ready.